Last Updated on July 27, 2022 by Michelle Ball

-When college or university staff fail to follow the policies, this can help a student as they can then show the college is not providing the services they promised in exchange for the student’s tuition.
+When postsecondary staff fail to follow the college policies, the student can use this in a complaint to show the college is breaking their agreements by not providing the services they promised in exchange for the student’s tuition.

 A failure to follow their own policies may be used against a college to lessen a proposed punishment or even to reverse an action taken by the college.

-State and federal laws define mandatory items required of colleges, yet there are large areas which are left entirely up to the college to develop.
+State and federal laws define mandatory items required of colleges, yet there are large areas which are left entirely up to a university to develop.
 Once created, the college staff must follow their own policies.

-For example, there may be no law regarding the procedures of internal hearings, student appeals, or the right of an attorney to attend a college discipline hearing.
+For example, there may be no law regarding the procedures of internal student discipline hearings, student appeals, or the right of an attorney to attend a student expulsion hearing.
 So, these matters may be up to the college to determine.
-The college created policies then bind them.

 Advantages For Students